-How lucky was I to take over buying Beaujolais in the 2016 vintage – one of the best of the last decade?
+How lucky was I to take over buying Beaujolais a few years ago.
 This is a region that I love for the generosity of its wines and the people behind them.
-What was so great about the 2016 vintage?
-Well it shows the wines off at their best – perfumed, fresh, easy drinking and with great balance of acidity and alcohol.
+The wines are generally perfumed, fresh, easy drinking and with great balance of acidity and alcohol.
+Tannins tend to be soft and round.

 So what makes Beaujolais so special?